Exercise and Back Pain

 When experiencing back pain, I usually recommend against vigorous tennis, golf, or heavy weight lifting.
 Unfortunately, these activities are associated with more injuries to the back.

-The bottom-line, is exercise and back pain are good topics of discussion you should have with your doctor.
+Exercise and back pain are good topics of discussion you should have with your doctor.
 Stay active, stay low impact, and use common sense.
+Move!